 Most microbiome research has focused on the microbiota in the gut, but some scientists are studying the microbiome in other parts of the body as well.

-It’s an exciting time.
 Advances in DNA sequencing technology and computational biology over the past decade have dramatically boosted scientists’ ability to analyze and observe changes in the gut microbiota and the overall microbiome.
-This technology gives us a much better picture of what’s happening inside the body.
-And we are starting to look at how we may be able to build therapies around our understanding of the microbiota.
+This technology gives researchers a much better picture of what’s happening inside the body.
+And they are starting to look at how they may be able to build therapies around their understanding of the microbiota.

 How does the microbiome affect the development of diseases, including cancer?